How to start a new pay period

 In a Monthly paid company:

-• The name of the month for which you have completed processing is displayed, e.g. March.
+• The name of the completed processing month displays, for example March.

-If the printing is completed select (a tick) this option, otherwise click on Close at the bottom of the screen.
+If you completed all printing for the pay periods, select (a tick) this option, otherwise click Close at the bottom of the screen.

 Field Description